 One thing The Food Plug offers that is different from other takeaways is the ability to construct your meal.
 Although they provide a set menu, you can also pick your protein source, carb source, and veggies for your dish.
 All their meals are freshly prepared to order from local, quality ingredients.
 Examples of protein sources off the menu include:

 - Katsu curry

-Once you’ve picked you protein source, you have the option of carbohydrate source.
-The list includes rice, sweet potato and quinoa.
-You can then add veggies such as wilted spinach, broccoli and black kale.
+Once you’ve picked your protein source, you have the option of a carbohydrate source.
+The list includes rice, sweet potato, and quinoa.
+You can then add veggies such as wilted spinach, broccoli, and black kale.

-You have the option of making your meal medium, large, or going for a combo which includes three different meat servings and two carbs, veg and sides.
+You have the option of making your meal medium, large or going for a combo that includes three different meat servings and two carbs, veg, and sides.

 If you physically cannot find the time to prep your meals, The Food Plug provides a meal prep service.
-Whether you require a weekly supply of meals or if you are travelling for a day and want healthy meals to eat on the go, The Food Plug can cater for your needs.
+Whether you require a weekly supply of meals or if you are traveling for a day and want healthy meals to eat on the go, The Food Plug can cater to your needs.

 Good enough for athletes